AriFordsham/GHCWiki/building/getting-the-sources.md

 ```

 where `~/ghc` is the repository you want to branch and `~/ghc-branch` is where you want to put the branch.
-Then use `sync-all` as before to clone the rest of the repositories.
+Then use `sync-all` (see [Building/SyncAll](building/sync-all)) to clone the rest of the repositories.
 Note that the `origin` for the local clone will point back to the repository that it was cloned from - if you want `origin` to point back to the main GHC repo then do this:

 ```wiki
   $ ./sync-all -r git://git.haskell.org remote set-url origin